 National Indigenous Organizations

 For several years, NCIM has been working to grow its relationships with National Indigenous Organizations (NIOs), including Assembly of First Nations, Inuit Tapiriit Kanatami, Native Women’s Association of Canada, Pauktuutit and Métis Nation.
 NCIM collaborates with several NIOs on various Indigenous health advisory groups and committees.

 Native Youth Sexual Health Network (NYSHN)

 NYSHN is a grassroots, Indigenous youth‑led organization that works in collaboration with a network of intergenerational relatives across issues of reproductive justice & sexual health.
-NACM and NYSHN have collaborated on many joint initiatives over the years.
+NCIM and NYSHN have collaborated on many joint initiatives over the years.

 First Nations Inuit Health Branch (FNIHB) / Indigenous Services Canada

 Since 2009, NCIM has received project funding from the FNIHB.
 These funds have largely been used to complement the ongoing operational funding that NCIM receives from CAM and has enabled NCIM to undertake some of our earliest work, including holding our first Gathering and developing our pamphlet trio and our Returning Birth Toolkit.